themorlan/openREM/docs/charts.rst

 The example below shows the median DAP for "Head" requests made in four CT scanners over the course of two and a half years.

+With *Grouping choice* set to **Series item names** in the `Chart options on the modality pages`_ sub-plot is created for each requested procedure name, each with a series per x-ray system as shown below.

+The *Number of charts per row* in the `Additional chart options on the Config page`_ was set to 2 for these example charts.

 Hovering the cursor over a section shows you the:

 * scanner name